rkt/rkt/Documentation/configuration.md

 ##### Overriding semantics

-Overriding is done for each index.
-That means that the user can override credentials used for each index.
+Overriding is done for each registry.
+That means that the user can override credentials used for each registry.
 Example of vendor
 configuration:

 In `/usr/lib/rkt/auth.d/docker.json`: